 Searching for ya wlw fantasy books?
 Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

-I am a huge fan of ya fantasy books.
-They offer the best escapism, fantastical worlds and are often fairly easy to binge read.
-If you’re also looking to add more wlw books to your bookshelves then you’re in luck.
-There are a ton of insanely good ya wlw fantasy books.
+I am a huge ya fantasy fan.
+They offer the best escapism, fantastical worlds and are often easy to binge read.
+And you can find tons of captivating ya wlw fantasy books.

-Whether it's witches, fae or fairytale retellings.
+From witches and fae to fairytale retellings.
 This post has got you covered!
-As a lesbian and huge fantasy fan, I'm recommending the absolute best ya wlw fantasy books.
+As a lesbian and huge fantasy fan, I’m recommending the absolute best ya wlw fantasy books.

 Plus if you head to this page you can find all things LGBTQ+ Pride related including book recommendations, LGBTQ+ Bookmarks and free phone wallpapers.